 Making an injection mold takes a great deal of skill and some very expensive machinery.
 They are generally made out of tool steel by CNC machines.
 They are the negatives of the actual part required.
 There is also a runner system that allows the hot plastic to fill all the mold cavities in addition to channels that help cool or heat the mold thus controlling its temperature.
 About 10% of a typical injection molding cycle is dedicated to actually injecting the molten plastic.
-The remaining percentage is dedicated to cooling and solidification, packing and hold.
+The remaining percentage is dedicated to cooling and solidification, packing, and holding.

 Parts of an Injection Mold

 But some parts have a cavity that cannot be readily milled.
-In this case an electrode made out of graphite or copper tungsten is turned on a CNC machine and then placed in the bath of an EDM (electronic discharge machine.)
+In this case, an electrode made out of graphite or copper tungsten is turned on a CNC machine and then placed in the bath of an EDM (electronic discharge machine.)
 The EDM will erode the steel to form a cavity exactly the shape of the electrode.
 There are two types of EDM: sinker and wire.
 A sinker EDM is designed to make a cavity while the wire EDM uses a fine brass wire to cut simple or compound shapes.

 The Runner System

 The runner system allows the liquid plastic to flow into the cavities.
-There are three main sections to the runner system of an injection mold: the sprue, the runner and the gate.
+There are three main sections to the runner system of an injection mold: the sprue, the runner, and the gate.

 A sprue is hooked up to the nozzle of the molding machine barrel.
 The molten plastic is delivered by the reciprocating screw to the nozzle and thus through the sprue.
 Then the material flows into the runners.
-Finally the molten plastic will fill each cavity through the gate.
+Finally, the molten plastic will fill each cavity through the gate.
 Gas may be released through a vent.

 Injection Molding Machine

-An injection molding machine is made up of a loader, a reciprocating screw, the barrel, the nozzle and a platen.
+An injection molding machine is made up of a loader, a reciprocating screw, the barrel, the nozzle, and a platen.
 During this process, polymer granules are first put into a dryer to remove moisture.
 Then the granules are moved into the barrel where they are heated to the melting point of the plastic being used.
 A large reciprocating screw runs through the barrel and moves the plastic along until it reaches the nozzle.
 It is injected through the nozzle into the mold which is installed on the platen.
-After the plastic cools, the mold opens and the plastic parts are knocked out by ejector pins.
+After the plastic cools, the mold opens, and the plastic parts are knocked out by ejector pins.
 The cycle is usually repeated every 60-90 seconds.